 Forex calculators are fundamental tools for any forex trader or investor.

-Check this video on our YouTube channel, we cover more in-depth other tools you need to learn about.
+Check this video on our YouTube channel; we cover more in-depth other tools you need to learn.

-These calculators are used for diverse purposes in efforts to manage risks associated with the forex market.
-Here are some important points to remember:
+These calculators get used for various purposes in efforts to manage risks associated with the forex market.
+Here are some essential points to remember:

 - A pip calculator is used to establish the pip value of your base currency.
-The currency against which a country’s exchange rates are quoted is known as the base currency.
+The currency against which a country’s exchange rates gets quoted is known as the base currency.

 - The pip value established by a pip calculator is for specific position size.